Gizem03/readme_generator/README.md

 ## License

-Licensed under Mozilla Public License 2.0
+This project is using MIT license.
+You can view the license [here](license.txt).

 ## Contributing

 Feel free to contribute!

-## Tests

-No tests

 ## Questions

 You can find me [here](https://github.com/gizem03)

-You can reach me at gizem@gmail.com

 ## Video link

-You can grab the video walkthrough of the application [here](https://drive.google.com/file/d/108Ol2-iikgH9GnOtHuNQEqfLNRUUq7m-/view)
+You can grab the video walkthrough of the application [here](https://drive.google.com/file/d/108Ol2-iikgH9GnOtHuNQEqfLNRUUq7m-/view).

+You can find the generated README file [here](dummy_readme.md)